Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/freshsales_leadCapture.md

 ### Description

-Integrate your Freshsales instance with the Kore.ai XO platform to streamline Freshsales tasks within your dialog flow.
-Retrieve, create, update and delete leads or deals effortlessly.
-The Kore.ai XO platform allows you to connect with Freshsales quickly and seamlessly.
+Simplify lead collection, streamline user engagement, and derive growth with smooth, high-quality customer acquisition tools.
+Kore.ai XO platform allows you to connect with Freshsales quickly and seamlessly using API Key.

-### By authorizing this integration you can :
+### By authorizing this integration, you can:
-- List, search, create, update, delete and get details of leads.
-- List, search, create, update, delete and get details of deals.
+- Teach your chatbot to greet customers and ask tailored questions to generate leads in Freshsales.
+- Enhance lead nurturing and automate customer interactions without complex integrations

+**Note: Both the User Sub Domain and API Key are required for Freshsales to connect successfully.**

-With the ‘Lead capture’ dialog template, you can capture user fields in a conversational format and automate the creation of a lead in Freshsales.
+With the ‘Lead capture’ dialog template, you can capture user fields using a chatbot and automate the creation of a lead in Freshsales.